Disponible en Anglais seulement

 Nick has represented clients on many of the most significant contaminated sites in British Columbia and has been involved in litigation touching virtually every aspect of the liability regime embodied in the Environmental Management Act.
 His contaminated site experience started in 1997, the year the BC contaminated sites regime was brought into force.
 His more significant retainers in this regard include acting for:

 - Canadian Gypsum Corporation in respect of the first remediation order issued in British Columbia;

 - Beazer East Inc. in respect of a former wood treatment plant; and

 - The Vancouver Fraser Port Authority in respect of a former wood treatment plant on land currently occupied by the Seaspan Shipyard in North Vancouver.

 Nick also acts for proponents of projects in relation to challenges by First Nations of project approvals.
 Examples of his more significant retainers in this regard include:

 - successfully defeating a judicial review challenge brought by the Neskonlith Indian Band seeking to set aside a development permit issued for our client’s shopping centre development.
 This case was won both at the Supreme Court level and on appeal to the Court of Appeal; and

 - successfully representing TimberWest on an appeal brought by a First Nation in respect of TimberWest’s use of herbicides on privately owned forest lands.

 GENERAL COMMERCIAL LITIGATION

-In addition to the above, Nicholas also continues to act in a broad range of real property disputes, intellectual property disputes, contractual disputes, tort claims and breach of fiduciary duty and duty of confidence claims.
+In addition to the above, Nick continues to act in a broad range of real property disputes, property tax assessment appeals, intellectual property disputes, contractual disputes, tort claims and breach of fiduciary duty and duty of confidence claims.